-1. Enter the motion detection setting interface:

-Configuration > Event > Basic Event > Motion Detection

-- 2. Check the checkbox of the Enable Motion Detection to enable this function. - You can check the Enable Dynamic Analysis for Motion checkbox if you want the detected object get marked with rectangle in the live view. - 3.
-Select the configuration mode as Normal or Expert and set the corresponding motion detection parameters. - Normal
+- 1. Enter Motion Detection setting interface: - Configuration > Event > Basic Event > Motion Detection - 2.
+You can check the Enable Dynamic Analysis for Motion checkbox if you want the detected object get marked with rectangle in the live view. - 3.
+Select the configuration mode as Normal or Expert and set the corresponding motion detection parameters.

+Normal

-Figure 5-11 Motion Detection Settings-Normal
+Figure 5-9 Motion Detection Settings-Normal

-- (1) Draw Area.
-Click and drag the mouse on the live video image to draw a motion detection area. - (2) Click Stop Drawing to finish drawing.
+- (1) Click Draw Area and drag the mouse on the live video image to draw a motion detection area. - (2) Click Stop Drawing to finish drawing.

-- You can draw up to 8 motion detection areas on the same image. - (3) Move the slider Sensitivity 0 to set the sensitivity of the detection. - Expert
+You can click Clear All to clear all of the areas.

+(3) Move the slider Sensitivity 0 to set the sensitivity of the detection.

+Expert

-Figure 5-12 Motion Detection Settings-Expert
+Figure 5-10 Motion Detection Settings-Expert

-(1) Set the Day&Night switch mode, there are OFF, Auto-Switch and Scheduled-Switch selectable.
-If the Day&Night switch mode is enabled, you can configure the detection rule for the day and night separately.
+(1) Set the Schedule Image Settings, there are OFF, Auto-Switch and Scheduled-Switch selectable.
+If the schedule image switch mode is enabled, you can configure the detection rule for the day and night separately.